flame-engine/flame/doc/bridge_packages/flame_forge2d/joints.md

 A `RevoluteJoint` forces two bodies to share a common anchor point, often called a hinge point.
 The revolute joint has a single degree of freedom: the relative rotation of the two bodies.

-To create a `RevoluteJoint`, provide two bodies and a common point to the `initialize`method.
+To create a `RevoluteJoint`, provide two bodies and a common point to the `initialize` method.
-The definition uses local anchor points so that the initial configuration can violate the constraint slightly
+The definition uses local anchor points so that the initial configuration can violate the constraint slightly.

 ```dart
 final jointDef = RevoluteJointDef()